certainty/madmacs/README.md

 ## Usage of LLM / AI to assist programming

-I've enabled and configured GitHub Copilot and GPTel ready to be used from within emacs.
+I've enabled and configured GitHub Copilot, GPTel, Elysium and Ellama, ready to be used from within emacs.
 In addition I've configured elysium as a quick way to refactor / rewrite a certain section providing a diff.
 Copilot is used for auto completion of code, while GPTel is made available to interact in any buffer.

 All AI related functionality is available via `SPC a` prefix.

 In addition there are `embark` actions available for `gptel` and `elysium` so you can use `C-.` to access them on the given context.

+I've setup **Ellama** to work with both local and remote models.
+I rely on the transient menu as an easy way to access the functionality for now.
+`C-c e` opens the main Ellama transient menu.

 ## Environment